Deduction Mapping Rules

 def __init__(self, rules: List[DeductionMappingRule]):

-# Index rules by source_code for O(1) lookup
+# Index by source_code for O(1) candidate lookup

 self._index: Dict[str, List[DeductionMappingRule]] = {}